GeoRouv/3D-snake/README.md

 ## Implementation Notes

 The snake doesn't really move.
 It is based on a spawning pool that creates snake-nodes on the grid depending on the direction that you choose.
-Other than that, the classic rules of the game exist as they are.
+Other than that, the classic design of the game exists as it is.
 Enjoy :)

 ## Target Platform